withastro/astro/.changeset/khaki-glasses-raise.md

 ## Integration Hooks to add Middleware

 It's now possible in Astro for an integration to add middleware on behalf of the user.
-Previously when a 3rd party wanted to provide middleware the user would need to create a `src/middleware.ts` file themselves.
-Now adding 3rd party middleware is as easy as adding a new integration.
+Previously when a third party wanted to provide middleware, the user would need to create a `src/middleware.ts` file themselves.
+Now, adding third-party middleware is as easy as adding a new integration.

 For integration authors, there is a new `addMiddleware` function in the `astro:config:setup` hook.
 This function allows you to specify a middleware module and the order in which it should be applied: